NAU-Python-Class/Py101-Spring-15/Python-Syllabus.md

 ## Course Description

 The purpose of this course is showing how to program using Python Language.
 Throughout this 6-week course we will learn version control system's logic, how to use GitExtensions and GitHub to learn  how to be efficient developer, Python's built-in data types, Python's syntax, control structures, functions, modules, and classes.
-During the course period we will complete so many hand=on exercises together and weekly challenges.
-After completing this introductory Python course, you will be ready to go to next step to learn deeper concepts in Python Programming and it's packages, such as; pandas for Data science, Matplotlib for Matlab applications, pygame for game development, scipy for scientific applications, numpy for huge numerical applications, and more.
+During the course period we will complete so many hands-on exercises together and weekly challenges.
+After completing this introductory Python course, you will be ready to go to next step to learn deeper concepts in Python Programming and it's packages, such as;django for web development, pandas for Data science, Matplotlib for Matlab applications, pygame for game development, scipy for scientific applications, numpy for huge numerical applications, and more.

 ---

 ## Course Content

 * Week 1: VCS, GitHub, GitExtensions, Intro to Python
-* Week 2: Numeric data types, strings, comparison, If-Elif-else
+* Week 2: Numeric data types, strings, comparison
 * Week 3: Contol structures, comprehension
 * Week 4: Lists, functions, list comprehension
 * Week 5: Dictionaries, Tuples, Sets, Modules